Rifton, New York: History

 Rifton had its beginnings as a smattering of several hamlets and communities.
 Dashville hamlet was the first of the hamlets to be settled.
 By 1824, several mills had been built along the Wallkill by Ezekiel Eltinge.
 In 1861, Jeremiah W. Dimick bought the mill in Arnoldton and renamed the community Rifton Glen.
-Swartekill hamlet was so named because of its location on the Swartekill Creek where it meets the Wallkill.
+Swartekill hamlet was so named because of its location on the Swartekill Creek where it meets the Wallkill; Dutch "swartekill" means "black river" in English.
 The hamlet was home to powder mills as early as 1865.

 Rifton was incorporated as a village on May 20, 1901, encompassing what had been the hamlets of Rifton Glen, Swartekill, and Dashville and the communities of Saltpeterville, and Perrine's Bridge.
 After the village's mills closed, the state legislature dissolved the village in 1919.

 Geography

-Rifton is located at 41°50′15″N 74°2′16″W (41.833298, -74.042101).
+Rifton is located at 41°50′15″N 74°2′16″W (41.8375, -74.0378).

 According to the United States Census Bureau, the CDP has a total area of 1.2 sqmi, all land.